Coherence-Mediated Quantum Thermometry in a Hybrid Circuit-QED Architecture: Experimental Implementation and Feasibility

 The probe is implemented as a 3D superconducting cavity in the $6{-}10$~GHz band with photon lifetimes in milli-second range~\cite{reagor2013reaching, romanenko2020three, kim2025ultracoherent}.
 Such longevity enables interaction times far exceeding qubit coherence times, thereby enhancing thermometric sensitivity.
 The long-lived probe state reduces the need for frequent reinitialization and allows repeated qubit interactions with minimal backaction.
 Compared to planar resonators, 3D cavities exhibit negligible internal dissipation, suppressing excess noise.
 Their dispersive coupling strength $\chi_b$ can be engineered geometrically (via qubit placement in the field) or spectrally (via detuning).
 They are also compatible with high-fidelity microwave readout, supporting both direct heterodyne detection and qubit-mediated measurements.

-The thermal channel is realized as a deliberately lossy CPW resonator or lumped LC circuit at $1{-}2$~GHz.
-Operating at lower frequencies ensures a sizable Bose occupation $\bar{n}_a$ even at tens of millikelvin.
-By coupling strongly to an engineered bath, such as a terminated transmission line or resistor load, the mode rapidly equilibrates with its environment~\cite{gasparinetti2015fast, yeh2017microwave}, making it a faithful temperature sensor.
+The thermal channel is realized as a planar CPW resonator or lumped LC circuit at $1{-}2$~GHz~\cite{zhu2022high, crowley2023disentangling}.
+Operating at lower frequencies ensures a sizable thermal population $\bar{n}_a$ even at tens of millikelvin.
+By coupling to an engineered bath, such as a terminated transmission line or resistor load, the mode rapidly equilibrates with its environment~\cite{gasparinetti2015fast, yeh2017microwave}, ensuring that it faithful tracks the bath temperature.

-A superconducting transmon with typical coherence times of $T_1 \sim 300~\mu$s and $T_2^* \sim 100~\mu$s~\cite{place2021new, bal2024systematic} couples to the probe, allowing high-contrast Ramsey and spin-echo detection of probe dephasing and temperature mapping.
+A superconducting transmon with typical coherence times of $T_1 \sim 300~\mu$s and $T_2^* \sim 100~\mu$s~\cite{place2021new, bal2024systematic, zhu2025disentangling} couples to the probe, allowing high-contrast Ramsey and Hahn-echo detection of probe dephasing and temperature mapping.
 Minimizing the coupling to the lossy thermal element remains essential to protect the qubit coherence.

-In the coherence-mediated scheme, the qubit remains in its ground state while thermal fluctuations imprint dephasing noise onto the long-lived probe during an interaction interval $\tau$.
-A subsequent Ramsey-type sequence maps this probe dephasing back to the qubit for readout.
-In the phase-shift scheme, the probe field itself is monitored continuously via heterodyne detection; its ultra-high $Q$ enhances sensitivity to stochastic fluctuations in the thermal mode occupancy $\bar{n}_a(T)$.
+In the CM scheme, the qubit remains in its ground state while thermal fluctuations imprint dephasing noise onto the long-lived probe during an interaction interval $\tau$.
+A subsequent Ramsey-type sequence maps this probe dephasing back to the qubit for readout (Appendix~\ref{app:mapping}).
+In the PS scheme, the probe field itself is monitored continuously via heterodyne detection; its ultra-high $Q$ enhances sensitivity to stochastic fluctuations in the thermal mode occupancy $\bar{n}_a(T)$.
+In practice, heterodyne detection efficiency $\eta < 1$ reduces the observed Fisher information compared to the quantum limit, while homodyne measurement of a single quadrature can approach unity.